alexwlchan/alexwlchan.net/src/_drafts/how-do-i-use-my-iphone-cameras.md

 **How many photos do I take with each camera?**

 I vaguely remembered seeing the name of my iPhone when looking at pictures in Photos.app, so I went to have a look at that again.
-It turns out that Photos.app knows not only which phone I was using, but which of the cameras I was using.
+It turns out that Photos.app knows not only which phone I was using, but which camera on that individual phone I was using.
 Useful!

 <figure style="width: 392px;">